badcrocodile/cltt/README.md

 ### TODO

 * Add comments to export file
-* If there are no times logged for a project during the exported week, do not show the project in the export file
 * Export as PDF
 * User preferences
 * Better handling of timezones